Ventority/RandomizedMinigames/README.md

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">
-<h3 align="center">LPrefixor</h3>
+<h3 align="center">Randomized Minigames</h3>

   <p align="center">
-    This small Spigot Plugin was made by me a couple of years ago for an older Minecraft-Version.
-I recently found it again, started porting it to 1.21 and decided to upload it to Github as a small memory for myself.
-I think I won't put much work into it as soon as i finished the TODOs, so dont expect anything great.
+    This spigot plugin adds a couple of Minigames all based on some sort of randomization.
+Currently working are two different types of Force Item Battles, a type of minigame where each player has to aquire an item faster than the others.
     <br />
     <a><strong>Explore the docs »</strong> <italic>There, sadly, are no docs yet.</italic></a>
     <br />
     <br />
-    <a href="https://github.com/ventority/LPrefixor/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
+    <a href="https://github.com/ventority/RandomizedMinigames/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     ·
-    <a href="https://github.com/ventority/LPrefixor/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
+    <a href="https://github.com/ventority/RandomizedMinigames/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
   </p>
 </div>